‘The science of mind and behaviour’

 Biopsychology allows pupils to gain an understanding of brain structures and their function, biological rhythms and evolutionary behaviours such as the fight or flight response.

 Research methods involves research design and implementation, hypothesis testing, the use of key research methods, ethical issues, sampling and the analysis of qualitative and quantitative data.
 This component runs through all topics of the course and although examined as a topic on paper 2, runs across all examination papers.

 Paper 3: Issues and options in psychology (total 90 marks, 33.3%)

 Schizophrenia looks at how schizophrenia is diagnosed and the issues surrounding this, covering both explanations and treatments.

 Gender considers why we feel masculine or feminine and looks at biological, psychological and environmental influences.

 Aggression discusses biological and social factors that contribute to how aggressive an individual is.
 This topic also consider evolutionary theories of aggression and the applicability of animal studies.

 Issues and debates looks at the wider ethical implications of psychological research as well as considering the range of issues and debates that the study of human behaviour raises.

 Psychology in school

-The Department organises ‘Psych Soc’, a Sixth Form society for all girls to enjoy exciting and entertaining aspects of Psychology.
-A level psychology and Psych Soc together provide a diverse introduction to the range of ideas which psychology explores.
-As a consequence, many girls have gone on to read psychology at university.
+The department organises ‘Psych Soc’, a Sixth Form society for all students to enjoy exciting and entertaining aspects of psychology.
+A-level psychology and Psych Soc together provide a diverse introduction to the range of ideas which psychology explores.
+As a result, many pupils have gone on to read psychology at university.